Sibur: Niche segments and new products

 In 2012, second phase of AlphaporTM expandable polystyrene production line was officially launched at SIBUR's production site in Perm.
-The design capacity of the new line is 50,000 tonnes of EPS per year, and with its launch the Company's aggregate polystyrene design capacity in Perm has reached 100,000 tonnes per year.
+The design capacity of the new line is 50,000 tonnes of EPS per year, and with its launch the company's aggregate polystyrene design capacity in Perm has reached 100,000 tonnes per year.

 In 2013 SIBUR commissioned its new chemical complex at Voronezh – Thermoplastic Elastomer Production (TEP) Plant.
 The new plant has increased Sibur's production of TPEs from 35,000t yearly to 85,000t a year.
+According to the company's webpage, in 2022 the capacity was increased up to 135,000t a year.

 In 2018, SIBUR completed the construction phase of the production of TPE at its compounding site in Voronezh, which added an annual capacity of about 50,000 metric tonnes.

 In September 2019, SIBUR and Sinopec signed a framework cooperation agreement to produce SEBS (styrene, ethylene and butylenebased block copolymers) and a Memorandum of Understanding to cooperate in nitrile butadiene rubber (NBR) production.

+In 2022, SIBUR has launched production with design capacity 45 ktpa production of a maleic anhydride (MAN) production facility at SIBUR Tobolsk.
+MAN was previously not produced in Russia and domestic demand was covered by imports.